Benefits

 The notice you received when your application was granted, specifies how long your unemployment benefit period is.
 To see how many weeks you have left, you can check the last payment notification you received.

-If you have worked for 12 weeks or more since you last received unemployment benefit, NAV will do a new calculation of your unemployment benefit payment.
+If you have worked for 12 weeks or more since you last received unemployment benefit, Nav will do a new calculation of your unemployment benefit payment.
 We choose the calculation that is best for you.

 Additional rules apply if you have been temporarily laid off